tbilloud/gate-pixel/README.md

 Functions are documented in the [documentation](doc/readme.md) and in their code definition (`tools` sub-directory).

 By default, output data goes to different folders.
-Allpix data goes to the 'allpix' sub-folder, Gate data to the folder indicared in sim.output_dir (usually just `output`).

-Using the function subfolder_output(sim) from tools.utils_opengate, a sub-folder is created containing all data, except the weighting potential file that allways go to `allpix`.
+Gate data to the folder indicated in sim.output_dir (usually just `output`).
-That is because the weighting potential file can be reused, and this only happens in case the `precise` Allpix configuration is used.
+Allpix data goes to the 'allpix' sub-folder (configuration files, and, optionally, weighting potential files).
-The subfolder uses the source name and activity
+CoReSi data goes to the 'coresi' sub-folder.

 After the Gate simulation, one can: